When applying for postgraduate study it is important to consider the availability of finance for both tuition fees and

 Postgraduate funding through King's

-The King’s Graduate School administers/offers a range of postgraduate studentships and bursaries for both masters and doctoral/PhD programmes.
+The King’s Centre for Doctoral Studies administers/offers a range of postgraduate studentships and bursaries for both masters and doctoral/PhD programmes.
 They regularly update the funding database with information about funding opportunities, which includes internal and external schemes.
 Possible funding opportunities can include:

 - projects or programmes funded by a research council or other major funding body

 - scholarships aimed at students from specific countries

 The Dickson Poon School of Law offers up to five Law PhD scholarships worth £90,000 each.
 These generous scholarships are offered as part of the launch of the Dickson Poon School of Law Postgraduate Research Student Scholarships for entry during 2016-17.